Set Up a Development Environment

 cd geo-activity-playground

-Either way you will now have a new directory geo-activity-playground
+Either way you will now have a new directory geo-activity-playground which contains the code.

-Set up Poetry
+Set up uv

-This project uses Poetry for dependency management.
+This project uses uv for dependency management.

 This is all what is needed regarding dependency management.